-Aerial refueling, also called air refueling, or in-flight refueling, is the process of transferring fuel from one aircraft to another during flight.
-The aircraft transferring the fuel is called the “tanker”, and the aircraft receiving the fuel is known as the “receiver”.
+Aerial refueling, also called air refueling or in-flight refueling, is the process of transferring fuel from one aircraft to another during a flight.
+The aircraft transferring the fuel is called the "tanker", and the aircraft receiving the fuel is known as the "receiver".

-The first aerial refueling between two planes (pictured right) took place on June 27, 1923 when Lowell H. Smith, flying the tanker, passed fuel through a hose to John P. Richter, flying the receiver.
-Back then it was as simple as two aircraft flying in formation, with a rubber hose connected to a hand-held fuel tank on one aircraft, and inserted into the usual fuel filler on the other aircraft.
+The first aerial refueling between two planes took place on June 27, 1923, when Lowell H. Smith, flying the tanker, passed fuel through a hose to John P. Richter, flying the receiver.
+Back then, it was as simple as two aircraft flying in formation, with a rubber hose connected to a hand-held fuel tank on one aircraft and inserted into the usual fuel filler on the other aircraft.

-Even after almost nine decades we can routinely reap the benefits from this crucial element of timely air travel.
+Even after almost nine decades, we can routinely reap the benefits of this crucial element of timely air travel.
 The procedure allows the receiving aircraft to remain airborne longer and, more importantly, to extend its range.
-A series of air refuelings can give an indefinite range, making it possible to transport people or supplies anywhere in the world with just a moment’s notice.
+A series of air refuelings can give an indefinite advantage, making it possible to transport people or supplies anywhere in the world with just a moment’s notice.

-Advancements in technology have brought us to these current procedures for aerial refueling, which allow the air refueling process to done very quickly, and effectively, ensuring the absolute safety of all parties involved.
+Advancements in technology have brought us to these current procedures for aerial refueling, which allow the air refueling process to be done very quickly and effectively, ensuring the absolute safety of all parties involved.